Frozen crusts have transformed the way we enjoy pizza. No more spending hours in the kitchen kneading dough and allowing it to rise.

 5 – Using an Oven

-While the cold defrosting methods are preferable, but you can use an oven to thaw your pizza dough.
+While the cold defrosting methods are preferable, you can use an oven to thaw your pizza dough in a pinch.

 6 – Leaving Your Pizza Dough on the Counter